nicking94/Web-Modo-Cromatico-/README.md

-deployment from the following link: https://modocromaticov1.netlify.app
+deployment in the following link: https://modocromaticov1.netlify.app